b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function inserts a list of UITreeItem as child of a parent UITreeItem at specified index.

 **Type:** int= , list=

-..  note:: Not tested yet
+..  code-block:: python

-	win['mytreeitem'].InsertChildren(int, list)
+	parent.InsertChildren(0, [child, child2])

 AddChildren(list)